MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

     :::image type="content" source="media/web-ui-add-cluster/switch-directories.png" alt-text="Screenshot of option to switch directory." lightbox="media/web-ui-add-cluster/switch-directories.png":::

 1. Select **Add**.

-> [!NOTE]
-> Cluster connections that use credentials different from those of the signed-in user are indicated by an icon featuring a small man in the upper-left corner.
+Cluster connections that use credentials different from those of the signed-in user are indicated by a small icon of a person in the upper-left corner.

 ## Next steps